UPPMAX/HPC-python/docs/packages.rst

 	Do be aware that the output of this will not just be Python packages, some will just be programs that are compiled with Python, so you need to check the list carefully.

-**UPPMAX only!**

-Check the pre-installed packages of a python module loaded, in shell:
+Check the pre-installed packages of a loaded python module, in shell:

 .. code-block:: sh